 Where it made sense within the article body, I placed related and suggested content cards.
 For example, an article about about Winnie the Poo is a natural place offer books on the same topic.

-First, I used a larger font-size and more padding on nav items to increase their visual hierarchy.
+To improve site navigation, I used a larger font-size and more padding on nav items to increase their visual hierarchy.

 A tagline should tell visitors what the site is about and why they should care.
 Bookstr was using a tagline didn’t really answer either of these questions.

 I changed the tagline from “Connecting Books & People” to something that clearly articulates a benefit to the user: “Discover your next great read.”